Delicious Tofu Tacos with peach slaw made on a sheet pan! A fresh, flavorful, healthy meal the whole family will love. Vegan + gluten-free.

-I’m in a serious relationship with tacos.
-Today I’m partnering with ALDI to share the best summery tofu taco recipe in all the land!
+I'm in a serious relationship with tacos.
+Introducing the best summery tofu taco recipe in all the land!

 My love affair with tacos isn't complicated.
 We just get each other.
 I love that tacos are casual, approachable, often served with tequila (mmm Mezcal!), chips and salsa and best friends.
 Going out for tacos is synonymous with FUN.
 And so is cooking them right at home!

 I rarely see tofu tacos on restaurant menus.
 The veg option is usually beans.
 And while I love beans immensely, ya gotta keep it exciting.
-I love these Zesty Sheet Pan Tofu Tacos for a zillion reasons, but mostly because you bake everything on one pan and can whip up the peach kale slaw and warm the tortillas while the tofu bakes into crispy chewy glory.
+I love these vegetarian sheet pan tacos for a zillion reasons, but mostly because you bake everything on one pan and can whip up the peach kale slaw and warm the tortillas while the tofu bakes into crispy chewy glory.

 Now have you ever had peaches in cabbage slaw?
 Or kale?
 How fun is this?!
 The addition of peaches to the slaw was only because I had a zillion leftover peaches in the fridge that needed using but let me tell you, it was THE most beautiful accident.
 And when it's fall or winter, you can swap out the peach for a pear or apple!